Lowell HS teacher under investigation for allegations of fat-shaming, sexist questions on tests

 A letter from Lowell High School principal Jan Bautista, sent on Tuesday afternoon, states the San Francisco Unified School District had received complaints about the teacher, Tom Chan, and is "actively investigating" the matter.
-Chan has been a teacher at Lowell for more than 20 years.

-"While we cannot share details because this is a personnel matter, we can share that once an issue is brought to our attention, we investigate every report and take appropriate corrective action if required," A statement from the district reads.
+"While we cannot share details because this is a personnel matter, we can share that once an issue is brought to our attention, we investigate every report and take appropriate corrective action if required," a statement from the district reads.
 "We are following district procedures to address these concerns, which include the process outlined in our collective bargaining agreements."

-Chan’s ninth-grade Algebra 1 tests, as reported by the San Francisco Chronicle, included questions that shamed people for their weight, promoted values based on looks and implied that girls aren’t good at math.
+Chan’s ninth-grade Algebra 1 tests, as first reported by the San Francisco Chronicle, included questions that shamed people for their weight, promoted values based on looks and implied that girls aren’t good at math.

 "The amount of money you spend on a date varies inversely to how much they weigh.
 A typical girl that weighs 120 lbs.
 Will cost you $55.